Patrick Marleau: Pittsburgh Penguins (2020)

-With the Sharks sitting outside a playoff spot approaching the trade deadline, many speculated that Marleau and fellow-Sharks veteran Joe Thornton would be traded for a shot at winning the Stanley Cup.
-On February 24, 2020, Marleau was traded to the Pittsburgh Penguins in exchange for a conditional 2021 third-round pick.
+With the Sharks sitting outside a playoff spot approaching the trade deadline, many speculated that Marleau and fellow Sharks veteran Joe Thornton would be traded for a shot at winning the Stanley Cup.
+On February 24, 2020, Marleau was traded to the Pittsburgh Penguins for a conditional 2021 third-round pick.
 His Cup ambitions would quickly end however as the Penguins were defeated in four games by the Montreal Canadiens, who were the lowest-seeded team to make the postseason.

 Third stint in San Jose (2020–2021)

 On October 13, 2020, Marleau returned to San Jose, signing a one-year contract.
 On April 19, 2021, in an away game against the Vegas Golden Knights, Marleau played his 1,768th NHL game, breaking the all-time NHL regular season games played record formerly held by Gordie Howe since 1961.
 At the time he surpassed Howe's record, Marleau had missed only 31 games in his career, and had played with or against 37% of the players who had ever played in the NHL.
 He has played in all 82 regular season games in 11 separate seasons.

 One game later, on April 21, Marleau became the fourth player in NHL history to record 900 consecutive games played.

 After going unsigned during the 2021–22 season, Marleau announced his retirement on May 10, 2022.
-The Sharks announced they would retire Marleau's jersey number in 2023, making him the first player to receive this honor in franchise history.
+His number, 12, was retired by the Sharks on February 25, 2023, making him the first member of the San Jose Sharks franchise to receive this honor.